 Finally!
 Hardbacon covered this new co-branded effort between TD and Expedia.
-Expedia for TD is a travel booking site that allows travelers to use their TD Rewards points with an Expedia-like experience.
+Expedia for TD is a travel booking site that allows travellers to use their TD Rewards points with an Expedia-like experience.
 It is exclusive to TD credit card holders and the site often has exclusive deals.
 Plus, it is a great way to spend and earn TD points simultaneously.
-You earn 9x the points when you book travel through Expedia for TD.
+You earn 8 TD Points/$1 when you book travel through Expedia for TD.
 There are no blackout dates and you can modify your plans easily.†

 First, a word about TD’s online travel insurance tool